Yoyonative/Yoyonative/README.md

 <!---
 Yoyonative/Yoyonative is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->
-I'm Joe
-I'm happy to be here

-I'm looking for some Doe
-I need me a girl
-erybody love me
-I can't wait
-these baddies just throwing themselves at me
+becoming the best being the best soon to get alot of money soon find more positive surroundings drug free clear minded fixed better
+I can be anything I want
+immunity 4 life.